plauzy/darkhart_continued/README.md

 - Brooks Roley

 #### MVP For Monday Scope
-Classic rails on postgres app with standard CRUD routes/views/erb templates.
+Rails API with functioning game logic, serving data via JSON to a standalone JavaScript client.
+MVP client will be bare minimum JS to accomplish console-based play of the game for proof of concept.
-- One persistant game with unlimited play round.
+- One persistant game with unlimited play rounds.
 - 4 hardcoded users with name and score attributes.
 - Real card data.